 That care takes many forms.
 The Atlas of Caregiving's categories list the kinds of activities that come first to mind - household chores, personal help with the activities of daily life, social and emotional support - but also healthcare management, coordinating care, and financial assistance.
 Caregivers can be unpaid or paid, professional carers or family, friends, neighbors, co-workers, volunteers or members of caring organizations.

 We believe that being well-informed is key to taking better care of health (our own, and of our loved ones), and empowers us to work more effectively with our health care professionals.

 PlaneTree Health Library strives to guide the public to trustworthy, accurate, and free-to-use health and medical information.
 Links on these webpages have been chosen from authoritative and reputable non-commercial sites (nonprofit organizations, medical specialty groups, or government agencies), All of that information is freely accessible.
 We never link to advertisements and avoid infomercials.

 Back to the main PlaneTree Health Library website

 While PlaneTree Health Library strives to guide you to reliable, valid, up-to-date information, every person's situation is unique.
 Be sure to discuss information gathered from these resources with your health care providers to see if it is appropriate.
 Health and medical information accessed through these websites is not intended to substitute for or to replace the advice or instruction of a health care professional.
 Likewise, legal and financial information is provided for educational purposes only.
 These webpages are no substitute for professional legal, financial, or social work advice.

 PlaneTree Health Library is not responsible for the content on websites accessed from our site.
-Each originating organization has sole responsibility for its web pages/ Our intention is to provide patients, their families, and caregivers with trustworthy intofmation to help them make informed decisions.
+Each originating organization has sole responsibility for its web pages.
+Our intention is to provide patients, their families, and caregivers with trustworthy information to help them make informed decisions.